piantado/LOTlib/README.md

 - numpy
 - scipy

-The following are infrequently used (i.e., not required for most functionality):

-- matplotlib (plotting)
-- mpi4py (if using MPI)
 - cachetools (for memoization)

+The following are used by some LOTlib components:

+- pystan (for Grammar inference)
+- matplotlib (for plotting)
+- mpi4py (for running on MPI)
 - graphviz (for DOT images of trees)

 INSTALLATION